eprbell/rp2/README.dev.md

 Report generator plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
 * if the new plugin is not country-specific, add a new Python file in the `src/rp2/plugin/report/` directory and give it a meaningful name
 * if the new plugin is country-specific, add a new Python file in the `src/rp2/plugin/report/<country>` directory and give it a meaningful name (where `<country>` is a 2-letter country code adhering to the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format)
-* import the following (plus any other RP2 file you might need):
+* import the following (plus any other RP2 or Python package you might need):
 ```
+from typing import Dict

 from rp2.abstract_country import AbstractCountry
 from rp2.computed_data import ComputedData
 from rp2.entry_types import TransactionType